Archive for the “Techniques” Category

 The list of 11 wasn’t meant to be comprehensive.
 Still, I’ve been asked if those items represented everything on my hypothetical plate.
 Of course not.
 (Contrary to what some folks said about the previous list, these aren’t just aimed at newspapers; they apply to any media organization that purports to do journalism.)

 Anyway, here are 11 more things, not in any particular order, that I’d insist on if I ran a news organization.
-Read the rest of this entry »
+Continue reading Eleven More Things I’d Do if I Ran a News Organization

 Conversation comes slowly to major media organizations, but even when it does, it can be difficult to follow.
 Consider the following sequence: